linto-ai/linto-skills-optional/welcome/data/populate.md

 - how are you
 - how are you doing ?
 - how are you?
-- how do you do?
+- how do you do
 - are you fine?
 - are you feeling good?
 - are you ok ?